BryantJMoy/BryantJMoy.github.io/02research.md

 * Hacker, Hans, Lisa Bohn, and **Bryant Moy**.
 "A Grave Responsibility": *Twelve Angry Men*, Critical Thinking, and Cross-Disciplinary Learning Communities *(Invited to Revise and Resubmit)*

-* [Can Social Pressure Foster Responsiveness?](Projects/SocialPressureMayors.md) An Open Records Field Experiment with Mayoral Offices *(Under Review)*
+* [Can Social Pressure Foster Responsiveness?](Projects/SocialPressureMayors.md) An Open Records Field Experiment with Mayoral Offices *(Invited to Revise and Resubmit)*

 ## Research in Progress